-The need for big Data Analytics springs from all the data that is created at breakneck speeds on the internet.
-Our digital lives will make big data even bigger thanks to the ever increasing penchant of individuals to see that their lives are ever-connected to the online world.
-It is estimated that by 2020 the cumulative data that will be generated will amount to 1.7 MB every second for every individual on the planet.
+The need for Big Data Analytics springs from all data that is created at breakneck speeds on the Internet.
+Our digital lives will make big data even bigger, thanks to the ever-increasing penchant of individuals to see their lives ever-connected to the online world.
+It is estimated that by the end of the next year the cumulative data that is generated every second will amount to 1.7 MB which will be contributed by every individual on the planet.

-This shows the amount of data that is generated and hence the need for big Data Analytics tools in order to make sense of all that data.
-It organizes, transforms and models the data based on the requirements in order to draw the necessary conclusions and for identifying patterns in the data.
+This shows the amount of data that is generated and hence the need for Big Data Analytics tools to make sense of all that data.
+It organizes, transforms, and models data based on the requirements for identifying patterns in the data and drawing necessary conclusions.

 Watch this insightful video to find out what a Data Analyst does in real life:

-The larger the size of the data the bigger is the problem.
-So big data may be defined as the data where the size itself poses the problem and this needs newer ways of handling the data.
-So the analysis of data at high volume, velocity and variety means that the traditional methods of working with the data do not apply here.
+The larger the size of the data the bigger the problem.
+So, big data may be defined as the data the size of which itself poses the problem and which needs newer ways of handling it.
+So, the analysis of data at high volume, velocity, and variety means that the traditional methods of working with data would not apply here.

-How Big Data Analytics makes working so easy?
+How Does Big Data Analytics Make Working so Easy?

-The advent of big data changed analytics forever thanks to the inability of the traditional data handling tools like relational database management systems to work with big data in its varied forms.
-Also the data warehouses cannot handle data that is of extremely big size.
+The advent of big data changed analytics forever, thanks to the inability of the traditional data handling tools like relational database management systems to work with big data in its varied forms.
+Data warehouses also could not handle data that is of extremely big size.

 The era of big data drastically changed the requirements for extracting meaning from business data.
 In the world of relational databases, administrators easily generated reports on data contents for business use, but these provided little or no broad business intelligence.
-For that, they employed data warehouses, but data warehouses generally cannot handle the scale of big data cost-effectively.
+It was for that, they employed data warehouses.
+But, data warehouses too generally could not handle the scale of big data, cost-effectively.

 Types of Data Analytics

-- Prescriptive Analytics – This is the type of analytics that talks about the analysis based on the rules and recommendations in order prescribe a certain analytical path for the organization.
+- Prescriptive Analytics: This is the type of analytics that talks about an analysis based on the rules and recommendations in order to prescribe a certain analytical path for the organization.

-- Predictive Analytics – This type of analytics ensures that the path is predicted for the future course of action.
+- Predictive Analytics: Predictive analytics ensures that the path is predicted for the future course of action.

-- Descriptive Analytics – in this type of analytics we work based on the incoming data and the mining of this data we deploy analytics and come up with a description based on the data.
+- Descriptive Analytics: In descriptive analytics, you work based on the incoming data and for the mining of it you deploy analytics and come up with a description based on the data.

 Working with Big Data Analytics